Make Your Warehouse More Efficient With a Used Pick Module

 October 10, 2013

 The layout of your facility is the primary factor when designing a pick module system.
-You need to determine what your specific picking requirements are, so you’ll need to consider the following questions:
+You need to determine what your specific picking requirements are, so you will need to consider the following questions:

 What types of units are being picked? (full pallets, cartons, single items, etc.)

 How much inventory is being handled, and how many different types of units need to be sorted and picked?

 What is your ceiling height and overall square footage?

 These are just a few factors that need to be considered before designing a system for your warehouse or storage facility.

 Often a “slotting analysis” is performed to determine the most cost efficient and effective place to store each different inventory item.
 In this process the factors that are considered are the weight and size of the product, the packaging (pallet, cartons, etc.), labor and space costs, and how often and in what quantities that item is being picked or replenished.

 Safety and Permits